Trinity Together Logo

 For generations, Trinity has been a sacred home for worship, learning and fellowship—a place where we encounter God’s presence and strengthen one another for the journey of faith.
 As we look to the years ahead, we are invited once again to come together to care for our spiritual home so it may continue to serve as a beacon of faith for all who enter.

-In early 2026, we will launch Trinity Together: A Capital Campaign for Renewal and Mission.
+On March 15, 2026, we will launch Trinity Together: A Capital Campaign for Renewal and Mission.
 This focused effort to ensure that our facilities remain safe, welcoming and equipped to support our ministry for years to come.
 The areas of concern are:

 Safety: Several lower-level classroom windows do not open, limiting ventilation and preventing emergency egress.
 This puts our children and adults at risk of being unable to exit safely during an emergency, an issue that must be addressed without delay.